Luigi Tenco: 1967 Sanremo Festival and death

-In January 1967 Tenco took part in the Sanremo Music Festival 1967.
+In January 1967, Tenco took part in the Sanremo Music Festival 1967.
 It was rumoured that he participated against his will.
 On 26 January he performed the song "Ciao amore, ciao" ("Bye Bye, My Love") with Dalida.
-The video of the performance is lost; however, the audio track, recorded from radio, survives.
+The video of the performance is lost; however, the audio track, recorded from the radio, survives.
 That evening, Tenco sang badly and off time, presumably because he had taken barbiturates with alcohol shortly before the performance to cope with anxiety.
-After the show, on the evening of the 26th, he was seen at the Nostromo restaurant together with Dalida, his ex-wife, other friends and colleagues.
+Later that evening he was seen at the Nostromo restaurant together with Dalida, other friends and colleagues.
 He left early, leaving the group behind.

-At approximately 2 o'clock in the morning of 27 January, Tenco was found dead in his room, No. 219, at the Hotel Savoy by Dalida.
+At approximately 2 in the morning of 27 January, Tenco was found dead in his room, No. 219, at the Hotel Savoy by Dalida.
 (Note: However, Guarneri and Ragone claim that Dalida was at least the third person to see the body.)
 Tenco died from a single gunshot wound to the head.
 His death was ultimately ruled a suicide.
 However, due to multiple violations in the investigation, the case was reopened twice, still with a verdict of a suicide.

 Tenco was apparently upset after learning that his song had been eliminated from the final competition.
 Several people close to Tenco witnessed that he was more upset with the corruption and bribery at the festival and planned to hold a press conference to unveil it all.

 Tenco was buried in Ricaldone in a small ceremony, while the festival officials kept the show going and tried to evade a scandal.
 Almost no colleagues were present at the funeral.